 The patient will also meet with the anesthesiologist to discuss the type of anesthesia being used during the procedure.
 General anesthesia is commonly used, but if the tubal ligation is occurring during a C-section, an epidural or spinal will take care of the pain during surgery.

-Step 3: Cutting and burning the fallopian tubes.
+Step 3: Tying, cutting and/or burning of the fallopian tubes.
 During a C-section, the obstetrician will find the fallopian tubes, tie them off, and cut a section out.
-This prevents eggs being released during ovulation to move through the tube and prevents it from meeting the sperm.
+This prevents eggs to move through the tube and prevents it from meeting the sperm.
 The egg will still be released; it will just stay in the fallopian tube until it dies.
+It also prevents sperm from moving through the fallopian tube.
 Women who are not undergoing a C-section will have the same procedure but usually through a small incision made in the abdomen and laparoscopy to access the fallopian tubes.

 Step 4: Recovery from a tubal ligation may be slightly painful.
 Women who have the procedure during a C-section will not feel any additional additional pain.
 If the procedure was completed independent of a pregnancy, there may be slight pain in the abdomen for a couple of days, but women typically recover quickly.

 A tubal ligation is a huge decision.
 For this reason, doctors do not typically perform the procedure on young women unless necessary for other medical reasons.